bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 .\Deploy-Sitecore-Commerce-IdentityServer
 ```

+To get logs to output in the inetpub\<instance>\logs folder, change the IIS 'site' to run as "NETWORK SERVICE", create a logs directory (giving NETWORK SERVICE permission to modify), and in the web.config file, set stdoutLogEnabled="true"

 Ensure that the xp902-id site is running IIS and that port and SSL mappings are correct.
 Open up port 5050 in the Firewall